plan44/plan44-feed/README.md

 The idea behind these patches is to avoid forking the openwrt tree, but have the set of needed changes clearly documented in the umbrella *-cofig package.
 The `global-patches` can also be useful resources to port improvements for the Omega2S (such as working i2S ASoC) to other projects.

+- **p44-xx-diy-config**: this is the "umbrella" package that contains everything needed to build installable firmware images to create a full featured P44-XX-DIY standalone SmartLED/DMX/automation controller on an Onion Omega2 or a RaspberryPi 1..4.
+See [p44-xx-open](https://github.com/plan44/p44-xx-open) for more information.

 - **p44ttngw**: a port of a The Things Network (TTN) LoRA gateway to the Omega2, for use with the RAK831 radio.
 - **pixelboard**: a lounge table with a Omega2 based tetris and game of life built into the table plate itself.
 - **p44sbb**: a clock based on Swiss railway splitflap displays